THC: Accelerating Distributed Deep Learning Using Tensor Homomorphic Compression: Evaluation

-{\bf Packet Loss.} Though we mentioned that our network has a negligible loss rate in Section 6, we show that THC can retain accuracy even in much lossier networks by artificially simulating dropped packets as 0s in the gradient.
-Figure \ref{fig:resiliency} shows that even with a packet loss rate of 1\%, which greatly decreases the final training accuracy, our proposed synchronization scheme where workers coordinate their model parameters after every epoch reduces the training accuracy drop from 24\% to 1.5\%.
+{\bf Packet Loss.} We simulate packet losses in both directions between workers and the PS.
+Figure \ref{fig:resiliency} shows that even with a packet loss rate of 1\%, which greatly decreases the final training accuracy with no synchronization, our proposed synchronization scheme reduces the training accuracy drop from 24\% to 1.5\%.
 With 0.1\% packet loss, synchronization reduces the accuracy discrepancy from 11\% to 0.5\%, which is nearly indistinguishable from baseline.
-The test accuracies in Figure \ref{fig:resiliency_test} of Appendix \ref{appendix:c} show similar results.
+The corresponding test accuracies are shown in Figure \ref{fig:resiliency_test} of Appendix \ref{appendix:c} and demonstrate~similar results.

-Since we simulate packet losses in both directions, these results also show that packet losses moving from the PS to the worker are more problematic, since dropped packets from the PS can result in workers having slightly different models.
-Over time, the error can accumulate and make the aggregated gradient nonsensical, but this is solved by our synchronization round.